Differentially Private Equilibrium Finding in Polymatrix Games: Related Work

 \section{Related Work}

 In this section, we discuss prior work specifically targeted at distributed \emph{equilibrium computation}.
 We omit a discussion of prior work on distributed (single-agent) optimization as it is hardly applicable to our purposes, for several important reasons.
-For one, distributed optimization with differential privacy guarantee \citep{huang2015differentially-DP-optimization,nozari2016differentially-DP-convex-optimization,wei2020federated-DP-convex-optimization} aims to find the minimum of the weighted sum of players' utility functions.
-However, distributed equilibrium finding is more complex since it aims to find the equilibrium point of those utility functions.
-Furthermore, the target output of the distributed optimization is of constant dimensionality with respect to the number of agents involved in the optimization process, the best parameters for a neural network \citep{wei2020federated-DP-convex-optimization}.
+For one, distributed optimization with differential privacy guarantee \citep{huang2015differentially-DP-optimization,nozari2016differentially-DP-convex-optimization,wei2020federated-DP-convex-optimization,cyffers2022muffliato,mrini2024privacy} aims to find the minimum of the weighted sum of players' utility functions. { Specifically, the adversary cannot distinguish between two sets of functions that differ only in one player’s function based on his observations, as discussed in \citep{cyffers2022muffliato,mrini2024privacy}. }However, distributed equilibrium finding is more complex since it aims to find the equilibrium point of those utility functions.
+Furthermore, the target output of the distributed optimization is of constant dimensionality with respect to the number of agents involved in the optimization process, such as the best parameters for a neural network \citep{wei2020federated-DP-convex-optimization}.
 However, the output's dimension of equilibrium finding scales linearly with respect to the number of agents, since we need to specify the strategy of each individual player.

 \paragraph{Online Learning with Differential Privacy.}